techlahoma/board_meetings/2018/02_february.md

 - Discuss action plan for committee goals
 - Creating Women Who Code Tulsa as a workshop since it has interested funders.
 - Should we participate (sponsorship, booth, official Techlahoma judge/mentor) in OU's Hacklahoma March 3-4, 2018.
 [Site](https://hacklahoma.org/).
 Also, should we investigate further/future partnerships with this org?
+- Improve power setup for A/V equipment at StarSpace46.
+Too many devices are plugged into a single outlet, risking fire or electrical damage.
+We need a better circuit (quotes for $300-350) and a surge protector (ranging from $120-170).

 ## Other Updates